Gambling in the United Kingdom

 Gambling in the United Kingdom is regulated by the Gambling Commission on behalf of the government's Department for Culture, Media and Sport (DCMS) under the Gambling Act 2005.
 This Act of Parliament significantly updated the UK's gambling laws, including the introduction of a new structure of protections for children and vulnerable adults, as well as bringing the burgeoning Internet gaming sector within British islands for the first time.

 Gambling for centuries has been a main recreational activity in Great Britain.
 Horse racing has been a favourite theme for over three centuries.
 It has been heavily regulated.
 Historically much of the opposition comes from evangelical Protestants, and from social reformers.

 On 8 December 2020, Nigel Huddleston MP announced a call for evidence to begin the Gambling Act Review.
+In July 2026, UK ministers began a crackdown on unlicensed casinos sponsoring sports teams.
+Liberal Democrat politicians called for a complete ban on sports betting and online casinos sponsorships in high-level UK sports competitions such as the English Premier League.

 History

 Gambling for centuries has been a main recreational activity in Great Britain.
 Horse racing has been a favourite theme for over three centuries.
 The earliest recorded races were held at Chester in 1539.
 King Charles II was an avid sportsman who gave Newmarket its prominence – he was a jockey in 1671 and built a palace there for his convenience.
 Ascot Racecourse started in 1711 under the patronage of Queen Anne.
 By 1750 the Jockey Club was formed to control the Newmarket, preventing dishonesty, and making for a level field.
 The five classic races began with the St Leger Stakes in 1776.
 Epsom Derby began in 1780.
 The availability of railways facilitated the rapid growth of the sport, making travel easy for the horses and running specials that attracted large audiences.

 Gambling has been heavily regulated.
 Historically much of the opposition comes from evangelical Protestants, and from social reformers.